c-tek/vyos/README.md

 ```

 ## Troubleshooting
-- **Port already in use:** If you see an error about port 8800 being in use, set a different port with `export VYOS_API_PORT=8080` before starting the API.
-- **Database locked:** Ensure no other process is using `vyos.db` or switch to a production database.
-- **401 Unauthorized:** Make sure you are sending the correct `X-API-Key` header.
+For common issues and their resolutions, please refer to the [Troubleshooting section in the Installation Guide](docs/vyos-installation.md#10-troubleshooting).

 ## Discoverability
-- Example `install.sh` script and `vyos-api.service` systemd unit are provided in the repo for automated setup.
+The project includes an `install.sh` script and a `vyos-api.service` systemd unit file for automated setup and running the API as a service.
+These are detailed in the [Installation Guide](docs/vyos-installation.md).
-- See `install.sh` in the repo root and `docs/vyos-api.service` for details.